Skip to content

 The second instance where sensitivity to shame is a weakness is when you face unfavorable conditions or defeat and refuse to back down or change course.
 If you lead your team to slaughter and you don’t have to, and you won’t change your mind because of honor, it becomes a dishonorable decision.

 Over-solicitude for his men: Another way to say this is “having too much concern for your men.”
 While a lack of empathy from a leader can drain group morale and sap loyalty, Sun Tzu recognized that a good leader can’t be too concerned for the well-being of his men.
-Otherwise, he will not put them in harm’s way, which was vital in a state of war.
+Otherwise, he will not put them in harm’s way, which was vital in war.

-In modern-day company culture, the equivalent of this idea would be a boss who’s afraid to ask his employees to stay late, pick up extra work, or come in on their day off.
+In modern-day company culture, the equivalent of this idea would be a boss afraid to ask his employees to stay late, pick up extra work, or come in on their day off.

 While there’s a lot to be said about cultivating a work/life balance, good leaders recognize that you have to put in extra work if you want to win.
 This means cultivating an environment where everyone is expected to have an incredible work ethic.